snowcapcyber/CribSheets/README.md

 Welcome to the [SnowCap Cyber](https://www.snowcapcyber.com) crib-sheet GitHub repository.
 The goal of this repository is to provide you with a some notes that you may find useful when conducting a penetration test.

-## Engagement Lifecycle and Risk Management
+## Chapter 1 - Engagement Lifecycle and Risk Management

 * The Engagement Lifecycle.